MaureenHubka/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

   - The slope of the linear model is not consired to be zero.
-The p is much smaller than our assumed significance level of 0.05%.
+The p- value is much smaller than our assumed significance level of 0.05%.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

  - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?